jsmarques98/LAPR2-ISEP/docs/SprintA/FURPS.md

 Programming language - Java

-Developers must use NetBeans or IntelliJ
+Developers must use NetBeans or IntelliJ.

-Unit Tests (with JUnit 4), Javadocs, CamelCase, Jacoco.
+Graphical interface using JavaFX11.

+Documentation using Javadocs
+CamelCase,
-Images use SVG, class Object must use data serialization.
+Images use SVG, classes must use data serialization.

+Jacoco to generate coding reports.
+Coverage
+Unit Tests (with JUnit 4).

 ### Interface Constraints